"Be watchful, stand firm in the faith, act like men, be strong. Let all that you do be done in love." -1 Corinthians 16:13-14 ESV

 The way students pay for the cost of college is as unique as each student.
 For most, it will be a combination of scholarships, family support, loans, or working during school.
-Very few students have the costs that come up during a 4-year degree come from just one source or method.
+Very few students pay the costs that come up during a 4-year degree from just one source or method.
 Take some time to sit down with your student and help them understand the expenses that go along with their educational journey.
 You might be hesitant to do this for fear of putting extra pressure on them.
 They’re entering adulthood, they can handle it.
 They also need to understand how important their success is to you as a parent.

 What is expected of your student vs. you?

 Help your student understand who is responsible for what during their college journey.
 As an example, will tuition bills be sent to mom and dad?
 Do you expect your student to get a job while taking classes?
 Will you cover the cost of certain things while your student covers others?
 Make the delineation of responsibilities clear to help set them (and you) up for success.

 What do you do if someone offers a credit card?